swthemathwiz/stubby-wrench/README.md

 I use a Creality Ender 3 Pro to build from PLA with a layer height of 0.20mm.
-There are no particular restrictions on printing, but you might want to optimize where your slicer puts seams (e.g. "Rear" is a good selection).
+There are no particular restrictions on printing, but you might want to optimize your slicer's seam placement (e.g. "Rear" is a good selection).

 ## Source